lamkotipriyanka/Google-Data-Analytics-Capstone-Cae-study-2-/README.md

 # How can a Wellness Technology Company play it smart? - Bellabeat
 #### Author - Priyanka Lamkoti,
 #### Date : 15 August, 2024
-_The data analysis process consists of the following steps_
+_The data analysis process consists of the following steps:_
 ### Step 1 - ASK
 ### Step 2 - PREPARE
 ### Step 3 - PROCESS